krivov/testGrabCityDog/README.md

 Introduction
 ------------
-It is test task which parses RSS and outputs that.
+It is a test task which parses RSS and outputs that.

 How to start PHP built-in web server
 ------------